 The basic rules and terminology required for Year 11 geometry, in a format for making into paper flash cards.

 made using GoConqr

-Some practice pages.
+Some practice pages, with the Merit ones focusing on circle geometry.
 Note that the quality of reasons given will determine your grade: these worksheets give examples of the correct sort of reasons, but often there is more than one correct set of steps.

 Notes on the skills required for Level 1 trigonometry.